-The uniform will be clean and wrinkle-free when worn to the clinical experience.
+The uniform will be clean and wrinkle free when worn to the clinical experience.
 Pants should not touch the floor.

-The ACONHP issued badge reel and name badge with picture ID must be worn and clearly visible on the chest at all times, even if in facility scrubs.
-No other badge, customized reels, pins, buttons, or apparel are to be worn with the uniform.
-Students may not wear any other facility issued badges unless they are required for that specific clinical rotation.
+The name pin with picture ID must also be worn and clearly visible on the chest at all times, even if in facility scrubs.
+No other pins, buttons, or apparel are to be worn with the uniform.

-During clinicals, students are to follow all department-specific facility dress codes, for example, shoes covers, isolation gowns, and other PPE when appropriate.
+During clinicals, students are to follow all department-specific facility dress codes, for example; shoes covers, isolation gowns and other PPE when appropriate.

 Makeup should be moderately applied.
-False eyelashes, including extensions, magnetic, and any other artificial lashes, are prohibited.
+False eyelashes, including extensions, magnetic, and any other artificial lashes are prohibited.
 No perfumed hand-sanitizer or lotion is to be used at clinicals.
 Only facility-approved hand-sanitizer or lotions may be used.
 Perfume or cologne may not be worn.
 Good oral and physical hygiene must be maintained.
 Body odor related to poor hygiene and/or smoking is not acceptable.
 Men should be neatly shaved with beards and/or mustaches neatly trimmed.

-Hair should be kept clean, neat, and professional in appearance without ornamentation, such as bows.
-Extreme hairstyles involving coloring and bleaching (e.g., unnatural hair coloring such as pink, green, blue, etc.), shaving designs into scalp, mohawks, and other similar examples are not permitted while at the clinical site or while wearing the UNA uniform.
+Hair should be kept clean, neat, and professional in appearance without ornamentation such as bows.
+Extreme hairstyles involving coloring and bleaching (e.g. unnatural hair coloring such as pink, green, blue, etc...), shaving designs into scalp, mohawks, and other similar examples are not permitted while at the clinical site or while wearing the UNA uniform.
 For the comfort of the patient and safety of the student, it is recommended that long hair (below the shoulder length) be confined at all times.
 Recommended styles for long hair are a bun, tight ponytail, or braid.
 Whatever the hair length, it should not be allowed to fall past the shoulders or face while wearing the uniform and must be secured back with neutral-colored clips, bobby pins, hairbands (ie. Same color as hair, white, black, or grey).
 Bangs should also be secured out of eyes.
 Hair styles may be adjusted based upon certain clinical course requirements.

 Students should be governed by the concept of professionalism regarding tattoos.
-In some clinics, dress codes, including the display of tattoos, may vary.
-While on clinical rotation, tattoos, regardless of location, that are obscene; commonly associated with gangs, extremist and/or supremacist organizations; or that advocate sexual, racial, ethnic, or religious discrimination may not be visible at any time.
+In some clinics, dress codes including the display of tattoos may vary.
+While on clinical rotation, tattoos regardless of location, that are obscene; commonly associated with gangs, extremist and/or supremacist organizations; or that advocate sexual, racial, ethnic, or religious discrimination may not be visible at any time.
 Facial tattoos and neck tattoos are not permitted and must be covered with a bandage.
 Faculty and supervisors will assist students in determining if visible tattoos should be covered during clinical activities based on individual situations.
 Faculty and clinical supervisors have the authority to ask the student to cover tattoos at any given time.
 For example, if a patient, family, or member of the healthcare team complain about a tattoo, the nursing student will be required to cover it with a bandage or long sleeves.

 The only jewelry allowed includes a smooth, plain wedding band with no stones and a plain watch with second hand (required).
 NO SMART WATCHES or CELLULAR DEVICES are permitted.
 When indicated, a medical alert may be worn.
 Permitted jewelry should not present a possible hazard or infection for patient or student.
 No other jewelry or piercings permitted while wearing the UNA uniform.
 Nails must be short, clean, and extend only to the tip of the finger.
-No nail polish of any kind allowed, including gel, painted, or artificial nails.
+No nail polish of any kind allowed, including gel painted or artificial nails.